 EuroEyes pays the utmost attention to maintaining high standards of quality and hygiene, as a result, the rate of complications during laser vision correction is extremely low.
 Real complications are extremely rare.
 In order to achieve an optimal healing process, it is very important that patients conscientiously keep their follow-up appointments.
 It is also essential to follow the drop schedule and the instructions given to the patient by the staff for the time after the treatment.
 The side effects that can occur during laser vision correction are usually short-term and harmless and treatable until full recovery.

-After about two weeks, endurance sports are possible again without restrictions.
+About two weeks after laser eye treatment, endurance sports are possible again without restrictions.
 Eye make-up, swimming or sauna are recommended in moderation, after about three to four weeks.